Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Scrolling_in_linked_channels_list.md

 **Step 1**

-1. Scroll down and up in the list of linked channels in the RHS.
+1. Scroll down and up in the list of linked channels in the RHS of MS Teams sync plugin on MM.

 **Expected**

-The user should be able to scroll down and up in the list of linked channels in RHS.
+The user should be able to scroll down and up in the list of linked channels in the RHS of MS Teams sync plugin on MM.